 Post-event Recovery and Reconstruction

 As the immediate emergency situation settles, focus shifts to the longer-term project of trying to get conditions back to normal, or at least as close to normal as can be achieved.
 As the most dire medical emergencies have been attended to (including cases in which patients die), treatment emphasizes bringing people back to full health.
 Buildings, roads, and other infrastructure are rebuilt and repaired.
-Basic needs come less and less from emergency stockpiles and outside aid and more and more from normal economic activity.
+Basic needs are covered less and less from emergency stockpiles and outside aid and more and more from normal economic activity.
 The challenge of reconstruction can be seen vividly in the case of the 2010 Haiti earthquake.
 The earthquake killed over 300,000 people and destroyed many buildings.
-Five years later, conditions have still not returned to normal.
+Five years later, conditions still had not returned to normal.
 Details of the situation can be seen in the following video produced by United Nations.

 Building Resilience in Non-disaster Times

 Even when there are no specific extreme events that could happen anytime soon, there are steps that we can take to increase our resilience.
 These are generally long-term projects to enhance our physical infrastructure, our awareness, and other steps that will be useful to have in place when an event does occur.
 For instance, we can develop and enforce building codes requiring that buildings be able to withstand earthquakes or high winds.
 We can stockpile certain supplies to be available in times of need.
 We can develop insurance schemes to help each other recover from damages that occur.
 We can design and install warning systems to alert us to extreme events that may be about to occur.
 And we can study natural hazards so that we know how to prepare for and respond to them when an extreme event occurs.